alelapi/devops-interview-preparation/docs/aws/sqs.md

 - Maximum message retention: 14 days
 - Maximum in-flight messages per queue: 120,000
 - API call rate: 3,000 requests per second per queue
+- When requesting messages from a queue, you cannot specify individual messages
+- The maximum number of messages you wish to retrieve has limit of 10

 ## Large Message Processing Strategies